null

 • Some players want a dark sound but tire too quickly on the 66 and larger diameters.

-• The 65MDV is similar to a Bach 10-1/2C, but with a deeper cup.
+• Similar to a Bach 10-1/2C, but with a deeper cup.

 • You can also think of it as a scaled down Bach 5C.